Hollisd12/final_project/README.md

 ### Topic and dataset
 Predict MVP of basketball game
+What is the most important statistic which defines who will be the MVP?

 ### Create a mockup of a machine learning model

 Model:
-Supervised as the data set has labels
+Supervised as the data set jas labeled

 Output of data:
 Regression? - predicting the value/outcome

 Algorithim:
-Logistics Regression
+Linear Regression

-### Create an outline for the final dashboard with a storyboard of visualizations
+### Roles

+ETL:
+ML:
+Dashboard:
+Readme:

+### Technologies
+Python
+Tableau